-Students will be evaluated on in-class exercises, quizzes, out-of-class exercises, one exam and one final project.
+Students will be evaluated on in-class exercises, quizzes, out-of-class exercises, and two exams.
 There will be a total of 1,000 class points.
+There will not be any rounding up of grades due to the availability of extra credit.